|BIOGRAPHY OF PETER THABIT JONES|

 His poem I WANT TO BE AN ASTRONAUT was used in the U.K. Government's English Curriculum for all SECONDARY SCHOOL ANNUAL EXAMINATIONS 2006.
 His poem, LAVACOURT, WINTER:1881, about the painter Monet, is used on a Poetry and Art course at North Michigan University, U.S.A.

 His poem PEACE was awarded First Prize in the first International Festival of Peace Poetry 2007, organised by academic and leading Persian poet Dr. Rira Abbassi.
 It was translated into Persian and published for the Festival presentation.
+He was awarded an engraved statuette by the Festival.

 He toured America for six weeks, with Aeronwy Thomas, poet and daughter of Dylan Thomas, in March 2008, to participate in many poetry readings and workshops at universities, poetry centres and other venues from New York to California.
 The DYLAN THOMAS TRIBUTE TOUR was organised by Stanley H. Barkan, his New York publisher, in conjunction with Vince Clemente.
 Peter's interview with Aeronwy and her British publisher Martin Holroyd was published in SOUTH CAROLINA REVIEW (USA).

 In May 2008 he was commissioned, with Aeronwy, to write the first-ever DYLAN THOMAS WALKING TOUR OF GREENWICH VILLAGE, NEW YORK.
 The commission came from Catrin Brace of the Welsh Assembly Government in New York.
+It is now available as a tourist pocket-book, a smartphone app, and a guided tour via New York Fun Tours.
+The Walking Tour was the launch for the 2014 DT100 (Dylan Thomas Centenary) in America.
+Peter attended the launch in New York with the First Minister of Wales, the Right Honourable Carwyn Jones, Hannah Ellis, granddaughter of Dylan Thomas, and representatives from DT100, Literature Wales, and The British Council.

 He is the featured poet on a DVD produced by Poetry Works, USA, for The Poetry Center, Passaic Community College, New Jersey, America.